devneri/aifa-scraper/README.md

 require 'aifa-scraper/src/Scraper.php';

 $config = [
-    // This is the base url
-    'baseurl' => 'https://www.agenziafarmaco.gov.it/services/search/select',
+    // This is the base url (this is the default if omitted) 'baseurl' => 'https://www.agenziafarmaco.gov.it/services/search/select',

     // Field list to retrieve during query.
-See below for description of interesting fields 'fieldlist' => 'sm_field_descrizione_farmaco,sm_field_descrizione_atc,sm_field_descrizione_confezione,sm_field_descrizione_ditta',
+See below for description of interesting fields (default to *) 'fieldlist' => 'sm_field_descrizione_farmaco,sm_field_descrizione_atc,sm_field_descrizione_confezione,sm_field_descrizione_ditta',

-    // Max records to retrieve
+    // Max records to retrieve (default to 100) 'maxrows' => 50
-    'maxrows' => 1000
 ];

 $aifaScraper = new \Devneri\Aifa\Scraper($config);